Lisnoti/Lisnoti/README.md

 # READ ME

-This repo contains the Lisnoti font files.
+*This repo contains the Lisnoti font files.*

-Lisnoti (/lɪzˈnəʊtiː/) is a proportional sans serif font derived from [Noto's sans serif fonts](https://fonts.google.com/noto/) and is intended for both general use and for writing computer code, including in a maths/science context.
+Lisnoti (/lɪzˈnəʊtiː/) is a proportional sans serif font designed for general use but with consideration also given to making it work

+- in maths, science and actuarial contexts, and
+- for writing computer code.

-Lisnoti is available in regular, italic, bold and bold-italic variants in OpenType (`.ttf`) and web (`.woff` and `.woff2`) formats under the [SIL Open Font Licence (OFL)](https://openfontlicense.org/).
+Lisnoti is available in regular, italic, bold and bold-italic variants in OpenType (.ttf) and web (.woff and .woff2) formats under the [SIL Open Font Licence (OFL)](https://openfontlicense.org/).

-> There is also an experimental version called 'Lisnoti Code WS' (`.ttf` only), which differs from Lisnoti only in that its spaces are 40% wider.
-This is based on feedback that standard proportional font-sized spaces can make code indentation using spaces hard to grok.

-I've tried out Lisnoti on Windows and Apple, but not on Linux.

-If you're interested in the background to Lisnoti, please see [this article](https://timgord.com/2024-01/lisnoti-a-proportional-font-that-works-for-coding-too/).
+If you're interested in why Lisnoti exists, please see [this article](https://timgord.com/2024-01/lisnoti-a-proportional-font-that-works-for-coding-too/).

 ![Lisnoti font card](LisnotiCard.svg)

+## Installing Lisnoti

+If you want to install Lisnoti on machines for local use then the OpenType font files are [here](https://github.com/Lisnoti/Lisnoti/raw/refs/heads/main/Lisnoti-OpenType.zip/).

+If you want to use Lisnoti for your website then [this page sets out how to do this](https://lisnoti.com/index.html#using-lisnoti-for-websites).

+## Feedback

-If you have comments on Lisnoti, please use [this repo's discussions page](https://github.com/Lisnoti/Lisnoti/discussions).
-(If you do comment then please bear in mind that I am not a typography expert, just a frustrated user.)
+If you have comments on Lisnoti, please use [the GitHub repo discussions page](https://github.com/Lisnoti/Lisnoti/discussions).

+Please bear in mind that I am not a typography expert, just a frustrated user.

 ## Key features

-***Please bear in mind that this readme file is not itself typeset in Lisnoti, and so the character representations you see below are*** **not** ***the same as if they were in Lisnoti.***
+*Please bear in mind that this readme file is not itself typeset in Lisnoti, and so the character representations you see below are **not** the same as if they were in Lisnoti.
+A more accurate depiction is available [here](https://lisnoti.com/index.html#key-features).*

-Lisnoti incorporates the following:
+Lisnoti is derived from [Noto's sans serif fonts](https://fonts.google.com/noto/), but with the following adaptions:

-1. Reliable distinction of

-    - upper case `I` and lower case `l`, and
-    - upper case `O` and zero `0`.
+1. Reliable distinction of upper case `I` and lower case `l`, and upper case `O` and zero `0`.

 1. Consistent arithmetic, comparison, logic, set, *n*-ary and other maths operators, e.g.

-    - arithmetic: `− × ÷ ± ∓ ∞`
+    - arithmetic: `− × ÷ ± ∓ ∞` (*NB Noto Sans gets the minus sign wrong*)
     - comparison: `≤ ≠ ≥ ≈ ≡ ≢ ∝`
     - logic: `¬ ∧ ∨ ⊻ ⊤ ⊥ ⊦`
     - set: `∩ ∪ ∈ ∉ ⊂ ⊃ ⊆ ⊇ ∅`
     - *n*-ary: `∑ ∏ ⋀ ⋁  ⋂ ⋃`
     - other: `∫ ∂ √ Δ ∇ ∀ ∃`

 1. Greek and Cyrillic letters -- maths and logic make frequent use of Greek letters and occasionally Cyrillic ones too.

-1. Consistently formatted digit and -- if available -- Roman letter sub and superscripts and , e.g.
+1. Consistently formatted digit and -- if available -- Roman letter sub and superscripts:

-    - superscript: `⁰¹²³⁴⁵⁶⁷⁸⁹⁽⁾⁺⁻ ᵃᵇᶜᵈᵉᶠᵍʰⁱʲᵏˡᵐⁿᵒᵖʳˢᵗᵘᵛʷˣʸᶻ ᴬᴮᴰᴱᴳᴴᴵᴶᴷᴸᴹᴺᴼᴾᴿᵀᵁⱽᵂ`
+    - superscript: `⁰¹²³⁴⁵⁶⁷⁸⁹⁽⁾⁺⁻ᵃᵇᶜᵈᵉᶠᵍʰⁱʲᵏˡᵐⁿᵒᵖ𐞥ʳˢᵗᵘᵛʷˣʸᶻᴬᴮꟲᴰᴱꟳᴳᴴᴵᴶᴷᴸᴹᴺᴼᴾꟴᴿᵀᵁⱽᵂ𐞲`
-    - subscript: `₀₁₂₃₄₅₆₇₈₉₍₎₊₋ ₐₑₕᵢⱼₖₗₘₙₒₚᵣₛₜᵤᵥₓ`
+    - subscript: `₀₁₂₃₄₅₆₇₈₉₍₎₊₋ₐₑₕᵢⱼₖₗₘₙₒₚᵣₛₜᵤᵥ₝ₓ₞₟`

 1. A reasonable selection of symbols, including